lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification defines three delivery reliability modes, namely No-ACK, ACK-Always and ACK-on-Error.
 ACK-Always and ACK-on-Error operate on windows of fragments.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
 The three delivery reliability modes are overviewed next:

 *  No-ACK.
    No-ACK is the simplest fragment delivery reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this mode does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue ACKs.
+See further details in {{No-ACK-subsection}}.

 *  ACK-Always.
    The ACK-Always mode provides flow control.
 In